O-Deka-K/TwinStickArmSprint/README.md

-# Twin Stick Swinger
+# TwinStick Arm Sprint

+This is based on Potatoes' Twin Stick Swinger (https://github.com/potatoes1286/TwinStickSwinger).
+The main difference is that swinging the arms **only increases speed**, without affecting direction.

+Due to bugs caused by replacing the Dash movement mode, this mod replaces Armswinger mode instead.
+As such, it uses a combination of TwinStick options and Armswinger options.

+The following settings are respected:

+- TwinStick Options:
+  - Movement Speed
+  - Controller Forward/Side Root
+  - TwinStick Left/Right Handedness
+  - TwinStick Jump
+- ArmSwinger Options:
+  - ArmSwinger Jump
+  - ArmSwinger Turning Mode

+The following settings are **ignored**:

+- TwinStick Options:
+  - TwinStick Turning Mode
+  - TwinStick Sprint Mode
+  - TwinStick Sprint Toggle Mode
+- ArmSwinger Options:
+  - ArmSwinger Base Speed (Left Hand)
+  - ArmSwinger Base Speed (Right Hand)

+You can also use the Global Movement Options.

+Several bugs were fixed compared to Twin Stick Swinger.
+Jump now works fine, whether you use TwinStick jump (down on the offhand stick) or Armswinger jump (raise both controllers above your head).
+Also, there's no awkward momentum issue when going down stairs.

 ## NOTE: THIS IS ONLY TESTED TO WORK ON INDEX.
-REPLACES DASH.
+REPLACES ARMSWINGER.

-Please notify me if TwinStickSwinger works on other controller types, or if it doesn't!

-Working:

-- Valve Index

-Not Working:

-Unknown.

-On the Valve Index, the control scheme for Twin Stick and Armswinger actually don't interfere with each other.
-This allows both to be enabled at once without any compromises, and thus, Twinstick Swinger was born!

-Twin Stick Swinger combines Twin Stick and Armswinger into one, providing the best of both worlds.
+TwinStick Arm Sprint combines Twin Stick and Armswinger into one, providing the best of both worlds.
 Require the precision while handling a gun?
 Use the Twinstick controls.
 Want to run about?
-Press Armswinger controls!
+Swing your arms!
 Why settle for one when you can get both?

-You can download the mod [here from Thunderstore.](https://h3vr.thunderstore.io/package/Potatoes/Potatoes_Twin_Stick_Swinger/)